tidesdb/tidesdb/readme.md

 # TidesDB
 TidesDB is a library that provides an embeddable, persistent key-value store for fast flash and ram storage.

 TidesDB has a robust feature-set, and was designed to be a high-performance, low-latency storage engine.
-It is optimized for read-heavy workloads, and is ideal for applications that require fast data retrieval.
+It is optimized for write and read-heavy workloads.

 TidesDB is built on the principles of the Log-Structured Merge-Tree (LSM-Tree) data structure.
 TidesDB utilizes an in-memory AVL tree, known as a memtable, for temporarily storing key-value pairs.
 These pairs are then flushed to Sorted String Tables (SSTables) on disk.
 When the number of SSTables reaches a specified threshold, the compaction process is triggered.